Correspondents

 - Dates: ? – ?

 - Biography: William Flint was associated with the Cathcart Family.
 He wrote a letter on behalf of Lord Charles Cathcart, 9th Lord, to Mary Catherine Dufresne.
-The letter informed Dufresne about the death of Lady Jane Cathcart.
+The letter informed Dufresne of the death of Lady Jane Cathcart.

 - Project ID: WF